jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 ## Introduction: The Infrastructure Battles Start

-When I chose to front-load the deployment of my `Wuthering Waves Planner`, the goal is simple: **get it live, get it stable**.
+When I chose to front-load the deployment of my `Wuthering Waves Planner`, the goal was simple: **get it live, get it stable**.
 But between my local machine and the virtual private server, I hit a myriad of deployment errors that tested every single assumption I had with deploying an app.

 This blog post documents my challenges of deploying a **Rails 8** application powered by **Kamal** and **Postgres**.
-From the lurking **IPv6-vs-IPv4 conflict** to encountering my first tussle with **Solid Queue**, I encountered- and solved- the kind of issues that seemed unsurmountable at first.
+From the lurking **IPv6-vs-IPv4 conflict** to encountering my first tussle with **Solid Queue**, I encountered- and solved- the kind of issues that seemed insurmountable at first.

 My goal here is to give you a bit of guidance.
-If you're using Kamal, Rails 8, or wrestling with containerized Postgres database, this is a look at the hardest errors I've come across to date.
+If you're using Kamal, Rails 8, or wrestling with a containerized Postgres database, this is a look at the hardest errors I've come across to date.

 ---